 Brooklyn has solidified its role as one of the centers of the music world.
 With a diverse population, the borough has become home to some of the best record stores in the nation.
 Crate diggers from around the country venture here in search of elusive, vintage and one-of-a-kind records.

-One of the most recognizable names in the music scene, Earwax Records is Williamsburg’s oldest record store to date.
-Founded in 1990, the store had one thing in mind, to bring the highest quality of both new and used LP’s, 7”, and CD’s to their customers.
-Having been around since the start of the gentrification process, the store has grown with Williamsburg’s burgeoning population.
-In July of 2013, the store reopened in a new location, North 9th street.
-The beauty in Earwax is the timelessness of their collection.
-Carrying everything from Bob Marley to Stevie Nicks, CD’s to turntables, they are constantly selling and restocking a seemingly endless library of music.
-A bit pricier than some of the other record stores in Brooklyn, the distributor prides itself on carrying anything and everything you might be looking for.
+One of the most recognizable names in the music scene, Earwax Records is Williamsburg’s oldest record store, founded in 1990.
+The shop is dedicated to bringing the highest quality of both new and used LPs, 7″ and CDs to its customers.
+Carrying everything from Bob Marley to Stevie Nicks, Earwax is constantly selling and restocking a seemingly endless library of music.
+It may be a bit pricier than some of the other record stores in Brooklyn, but you’re guaranteed a wide selection of anything and everything you might be looking for, including turntables.

 Offering some 5,000 records, Human Head Records boasts an eclectic mix of top-quality new and used vinyl.
 Genres of music cover the walls and offer customers a time machine to the past; indie, rock, rap, reggae, classical, funk, soul and electronic are just a few of the choices.
 Besides records, Human Head also sells quality refurbished turntables, receivers and brushes to clean your vinyl.
 The store also buys your used records or allows you to trade them for store credit.